 Adidas Supernova Glide ATR Review Facts

-and on all terrain.
-Runners can head out the door with confidence that they can tackle whatever path they choose. with a good rebound, the shoe lends itself to a more natural and efficient gait cycle and thus reduced chance of injury
+, and on all terrain.
+Runners can head out the door with confidence that they can tackle whatever path they choose.
+With a good rebound, the shoe lends itself to a more natural and efficient gait cycle and thus reduces the chance of injury

 .
 And enhanced durability always feels great in the pocketbook.

 The midsole of the Adidas Supernova Glide ATR utilizes Boost technology.
 Its main feature is the use of TPU (thermoplastic polyurethane).
 TPU's innate elasticity and resistance to abrasion help make it more resilient than the traditional EVA (Ethylene-Vinyl Acetate) foam cushioning in most running shoes.
 And unlike EVA, it can withstand more extreme cold temperatures allowing the shoe to remain soft and bouncy.
 Another important aspect of the midsole is its ability to control stability.
 Adidas brings its special TORSION technology system into play.
 This proven technology has been around for 25 years and consists of a thermoplastic arch support allowing runners more independent movement of the forefoot and rearfoot as they move through their natural gait cycle.
 This lends itself to more flexibility and confidence in all manner of terrain.

 The upper of the Adidas Supernova Glide ATR is comprised of a breathable mesh and welded abrasion resistant overlays.
 Adidas made stability and a secure fit a prime factor in the construction of this upper the heel collar's inclusion of memory foam and glove-like fit of the respoEVA sockliner that conforms to the foot for a solid fit and good arch support.
 Adidas also added Climaheat insulation